-An original painting in watercolour on 600gsm Arches 100% cotton rag paper, size A1.
-Price includes P&P to UK addresses.
-Comes to you unframed.A2 size prints, signed by the artist are £36.
+The original painting in watercolour on 600gsm Arches 100% cotton rag paper, size A1 has already found a home.A2 size prints, signed by the artist are £36.
 Price includes P&P to UK addresses.

 A digital file of this painting is available for you to make a single print at a format and size of your choice for £35.
 Read more...